bmkrutgers/NovelScheduler/README.md

+# Qdisc Sample

-# Qdisc Sample: a starter qdisc and build system for new schedulers
+This is a starter qdisc and build system to quickly prototype new packet schedulers in Linux.

 These instructions were tested on a fresh Ubuntu 20.04 LTS machine.
 The kernel version is 5.4.0-100-generic.